Dental Implant - Frequently Asked Questions

 Yet we also understand why people ask us to just give a ballpark number.
 We certainly don't want to be evasive because that's annoying.
 So the range we give when we know nothing about a person's medical condition is $12,000 to $28,000 per arch.
-It can sometimes be higher.
+(Did you know that in dentistry, "arch" means the top or bottom row of teeth.
+So per arch means per upper or lower row of teeth) It can sometimes be higher.
 It's almost never lower.
 Implant supported teeth are complicated and beautiful little machines that are customized with so many details for each person.
-We line up the center of the teeth, the length and color of each tooth, the customized fit for each centimeter of your mouth.
+We line up the center of the teeth, the length and color of each tooth, the customized fit for each millimeter of your mouth.
 They are life changing, and they are an expensive investment.
 We remind you, you can come in for a free consultation so we can give you exact numbers and what possibilities there are for your individual mouth.
 You can see more about the design process here.
 You can watch a video to hear a patient's story here.
 You can get your own free consultation (with no obligation to move forward until you're ready) by calling 716-882-3777.

 How much does Pinhole Surgery or Gum Grafting cost?

 Pinhole Surgery, also known as Pinhole Gum Rejuvenation, is a minimally invasive option for correcting gum recession and saving teeth.
 Most patients are pleasantly surprised to find several benefits including instant cosmetic improvement, and that they are able to resume light activities within 24-48 hours.